zwave-js/node-zwave-js/packages/cc/api.md

 // @public
 export const SET_VALUE: unique symbol;

-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@publicAPI" is not defined in this configuration
 // Warning: (ae-missing-release-tag) "SetbackSpecialState" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export type SetbackSpecialState = "Frost Protection" | "Energy Saving" | "Unused";

-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@publicAPI" is not defined in this configuration
 // Warning: (ae-missing-release-tag) "SetbackState" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)